globalbioticinteractions/nomer/README.md

 Matchers can be added by writing some java code that implements an interface.

-Note that a python wrapper was made available by [nleguillarme](https://github.com/nleguillarme) at [https://github.com/nleguillarme/pynomer](https://github.com/nleguillarme/pynomer) .
+Note that a python wrapper was made available by [nleguillarme](https://github.com/nleguillarme) at [https://github.com/nleguillarme/pynomer](https://github.com/nleguillarme/pynomer).

+Note that a NodeJS wrapper was made available by [zedomel](https://github.com/zedomel) at [https://github.com/zedomel/nodejs-nomer](https://github.com/zedomel/nodejs-nomer).

 ## Table of Contents